NJ STEM Month 2019

-Thanks to the generosity of the Overdeck Family Foundation, New Jersey STEM Month mini grants of up to $500 were awarded to 21 different organizations with the purpose of enhancing their STEM Month events.
+Thanks to the generosity of the Overdeck Family Foundation, NJ STEM Month mini grants of up to different organizations with the purpose of enhancing their STEM Month events.

-On March 26th, the NJSPN celebrated New Jersey STEM Month with a ‘STEM Fair’ at the New Jersey State House in Trenton.
-The fair showcased 17 STEM organizations from across the state, each highlighting their work to drive excellence in New Jersey’s STEM pipeline.
+On March 25th, the NJSPN celebrated NJ STEM Month with a ‘STEM Showcase’ at the New Jersey State House in Trenton.
+The fair showcased 23 STEM organizations from across the state, each highlighting their work to drive excellence in New Jersey’s STEM pipeline.
 Over the course of several hours, over 100 attendees, including dozens of state legislative representatives, visited the presenting organizations to learn about the many STEM initiatives going on around the state.
 Each of these organizations also received a ceremonial legislative resolution requested by Assemblyman Andrew Zwicker of the 16th Legislative District.